xperthut/HYPPO-X/README.md

 We implemented the topological object construction process using both `single filter function` and `double filter function` in `C++` and saved the object (graph) in a `gml` formatted file.
 In order to visualize the graph, we used `igraph` package of `R` to read the saved `gml` formatted file and visualize in a `XQuartz` panel.
 In this panel, we can easily rearrange the graph orientation by changing node position using mouse pointer.
 The rearranged graph is saved in a `eps` formatted file, which we converted into a `png` formatted file to use in `HTML canvas`.

 ## Visual representation
 We used different color and pie chart to represent the graph more meaningfully.
-To do this, we used `HTML canvas`.
+To do this, we used `HTML canvas` and the data source is a JSON formated data, which is generated from our main `topological object construction` code that implemented in `C++`.